-Having tried more than 30 cases over the past three decades, Steve Routh has built a reputation as a master strategist and courtroom advocate.
-In recognition of his accomplishments, since 2007 he has been a Fellow of the American College of Trial Lawyers, widely considered the premier professional trial organization in America with membership limited to one percent or fewer of each state's practicing lawyers.
+Having tried more than 30 cases over the past four decades, Steve Routh has built a reputation as a master strategist and courtroom advocate.
+In recognition of his accomplishments, since 2007 he has been a Fellow of the American College of Trial Lawyers, widely considered the premier professional trial organization in America.

-Steve knows how to minimize risk while delivering a client’s business objective, by either defeating an opponent’s case at trial or through strategic motions or by negotiating the best possible settlement.
-His ability to pinpoint the argument which will resonate with each judge and jury has enabled him to protect cutting-edge technology involving semiconductor devices and manufacturing processes, telecommunications, digital and 3D imaging, liquid crystal displays, and medical devices.
+Steve knows how to minimize risk while delivering a client’s business objective, either by defeating an opponent’s case in court or by negotiating the best possible settlement.
+His ability to pinpoint the argument that will resonate with each judge and jury has enabled him to protect cutting-edge technology involving medical devices, automotive components, telecommunications standards, digital and 3D imaging, guest engagement systems, and semiconductor devices and manufacturing processes.
 He has also used those same skills in litigating numerous antitrust, unfair competition, and complex tort and contract cases.

 For the last 20 years, Steve has focused on guiding Japanese and other Asia-based companies through patent litigation before the U.S. District Courts, ITC and Federal Circuit.
 He is one of only two lawyers ranked in the Chambers Global guide for having Foreign Expertise in Intellectual Property for Japan.
 Steve consistently has been described as a “great negotiator who is excellent at creating litigation strategy.”
 Clients recently interviewed by Chambers also noted, “Steve is a really fantastic tactical thinker with good legal instincts.
 He is also very collaborative.”
 Other clients have stated that “his command of the law is evident in his ability to understand it and also apply it across a wide variety of situations,“ while still others have praised his ability to make “very quick and sound tactical decisions.”

 Mark Seneca is a Corporate partner and co-leads Orrick's M&A and Private Equity Group.
 He has dedicated his legal career to the M&A specialty, with experience in all aspects of mergers and acquisitions transactions involving both public and private companies in domestic and cross-border deals.